 Are (potential) errors communicated and their impact explained?

-Does your company actively engage with its employees, purchasers/commissioners, suppliers, users and affected third-parties so that ethical (including safety, privacy and security) concerns can be voiced, discussed, and addressed?
+Does the company actively engage with its employees, purchasers/commissioners, suppliers, users and affected third-parties so that ethical (including safety, privacy and security) concerns can be voiced, discussed, and addressed?

-Does your company work with researchers where appropriate to explore or question areas of the technology?
+Does the company work with researchers where appropriate to explore or question areas of the technology?

 If human labour has been involved in data preparation (eg image labelling by Mechanical Turk workers) have the workers involved been fairly compensated?